D-Ankita/native-calculator/README.md

 # native-calculator
-A calculator App to begin with React Native
+A calculator App to begin with React Native Initialized